NikHoffStyl/singleLepAnalyzer/TTJetsTRFstudy/README.md

         ```
       * N.B. `doHists` knows if you are runing a job or are local
         (**Currently only if job runs in directory called /scratch**)
-   * [`doTemplates_TRFversion.py`](https://github.com/NikHoffStyl/singleLepAnalyzer/blob/fourtops/TTJetsTRFstudy/doTemplates_TRFversion.py) is used group processes and scale ttbb and tt-other
+   * [`doTemplates_TRFversion.py`](https://github.com/NikHoffStyl/singleLepAnalyzer/blob/fourtops/TTJetsTRFstudy/doTemplates_TRFversion.py) is used to group processes and scale ttbb and tt-other
       * To Run do:
       * ```markdown
         python doTemplates_TRFversion.py R17 <pathToPickleFiles>/el20mu20_MET60_MT60_1jet0_2jet00/